-Significant Contribution: Addresses the outcome directly and includes targeted assessment.Moderate Contribution: Addresses the outcome directly or indirectly and includes some assessment.Minimal Contribution: Addresses the outcome indirectly and includes little or no assessment.No Contribution: Does not address the outcome.
+Significant Contribution: Addresses the outcome directly and includes targeted assessment.

+Moderate Contribution: Addresses the outcome directly or indirectly and includes some assessment.

+Minimal Contribution: Addresses the outcome indirectly and includes little or no assessment.

+No Contribution: Does not address the outcome.

-Degree Program Outcomes Significant Contribution Moderate Contribution Minimal Contribution No Contribution Foundational Knowledge of OT/NT Scripture Articulate a foundational knowledge of the content of Scripture within its cultural and historical context with application to selected contemporary situations X Basic Methods of Biblical Interpretation Exhibit competence and understanding in the Word of God by utilizing basic methods of biblical interpretation.
-X Theology and Christian Doctrines Exhibit a basic knowledge of the contents and methods of Christian theology X History of Christianity Research and synthesize key movements and figures together with their significance in the history of Christianity X Communication Through Preaching/Teaching Effectively communicate the message of Christianity through the medium of preaching or teaching.
-X Supervised Practice in Ministry Context Demonstrate understanding and skills for contemporary ministry contexts.
+Degree Program Outcomes Significant Contribution Moderate Contribution Minimal Contribution No Contribution Foundational Knowledge of OT/NT Scripture of Scripture with ndational knowledge of the content hin its cultural and historical plication to selected contemporary X Basic Methods of Biblical Interpretation ence and understanding in the Word ing basic methods of biblical X Theology and Christian Doctrines Exhibit a basic knowledge of the contents and methods of Christian theology X History of Christianity Research and synthesize key movements and figures together with their significance in the history of Christianity X Communication Through Preaching/Teaching Effectively communicate the message of Christianity through the medium of preaching or teaching.
+X Supervised Practice in Ministry Context derstanding and skills for ninistry contexts.
 X